 From then on, we jumped in at the deep-end and got involved in as much as we could.
 The girls and I mainly observed the labour ward.
 There were major cultural differences in practice which was hard to observe at times, however, seeing the staff cope and manage with the resources that they had was truly amazing.
 It actually made me question, do we intervene too early in the UK?

-It was a privilege to be placed alongside the Tanzanian midwives, it was a pleasure to also teach them some skills that they can use in practice.
-Whilst I was on placement, there were also nurses from New Zealand and the Netherlands, exchanging our knowledge gave me hope that we could influence each other’s practice, improving health outcomes for all our women globally.
+It was a privilege to be placed alongside the Tanzanian midwives.
+Whilst I was on placement, there were also nurses from New Zealand and the Netherlands, and we all exchanged our knowledge.

 TOP TIP from me – always have gloves in your pockets, Tanzanian women don’t tend to give you much warning as to when they are pushing!